-- Of high ecological quality and is performing an important, irreplaceable ecological process or function that would be damaged by human activity; - b.
-Unable to support new development or uses without significant adverse impacts to shoreline ecological processes and functions or risk to human safety; - A federally designated wilderness area or in an area managed by the King County Department of Natural Resources and Parks as natural lands; or - d.
-A marine shoreline reach that extends at least five hundred feet along the ordinary high water mark and either has a restoration plan rating of A or has a restoration plan rating of B and is located adjacent to the Maury Island Marine Aquatic Reserve.
+- Unable to support new development or uses without significant adverse impacts to shoreline ecological processes and functions or risk to human safety; - c.
+A federally designated wilderness area or in an area managed by the King County Department of Natural Resources and Parks as natural lands; or - A marine shoreline reach that extends at least five hundred feet along the ordinary high water mark and either has a restoration plan rating of A or has a restoration plan rating of B and is located adjacent to the Maury Island Marine Aquatic Reserve.